-In the United States, social security is mainly provided as Old-Age and Survivors Insurance (OASI).7 It makes cash payments to retired workers, spouses of retired workers, and widows and children of deceased workers.
+In the United States, social security is mainly provided as Old-Age and Survivors Insurance (OASI).
+It makes cash payments to retired workers, spouses of retired workers, and widows and children of deceased workers.
 A separate program, Supplemental Security Income (SSI), makes cash payments to, among others, needy elderly.
 The Italian social security program, Programma Nazionale di Sicurezza Sociale, makes cash payments to retired workers and widow(er)s of deceased workers; it also guarantees a minimum benefit for the poor.
 The Italian program does not have a spousal benefit.
 In the Netherlands, cash payments are made to elderly individuals-regardless of their work history-on the basis of the General Old-Age Act (Algemene Ouderdoms Wet, AOW).
-Young orphans and non-elderly widows may receive benefits under the General Survivors Act (Algemene Nabestaanden Wet, ANW).
 We use the term "social security" to refer to all programs that pay cash benefits to the elderly, regardless of whether the entitlement originates from contributive insurance or social assistance.